-- Don’t Buy It…And You Won’t Eat It- It’s much easier to avoid the potato chips if they’re not staring you in the face.
+It’s much easier to avoid the potato chips if they’re not staring you in the face.
 Steer clear of the inner aisles of the food store and prepare your grocery list before you head to the store on a full stomach as we all know what happens when hunger strikes in the food aisles – we end up purchasing bad foods that veer off from our grocery list.

-- Store Safely-What do you indulge in?
+What do you indulge in?
 Dark chocolate?
-Nut Butters?
-Whatever it may be, keep it to a minimum and only purchase one variety at at time, this way you are not tempted to try each one when your cravings strike.
+Nut butters?
+Whatever it may be, keep it to a minimum and only purchase one variety at at time; this way you are not tempted to try each one when your cravings strike.
 Store these indulgences out of eye sight so that it’s not an easy go-to snack and requires a bit of thinking before you reach for it.